salem-JUC/MyWallet-android-java/README.md

 #Visual Representation

 My Wallet displays the recorded financial operations in a clear and intuitive manner using a RecyclerView.
-Each entry includes the amount, description, and date-time of the financial operation.
+Each entry includes the amount, description, and date-time of the transiction.

 #Budget Calculation

-The app calculates your budget by counting the total number of financial operations in the list.
+The app calculates your budget by counting the total number of transiction in the list.
 It then presents this budget in a straightforward manner.

 #Data Persistence